Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 The type of biopsy depends on the location of the suspected cancer:

-If Hodgkin lymphoma involves lymph nodes deep in the chest, a biopsy may involve use of a mediastinoscope, a thin, tube-like instrument used to examine and remove tissue and lymph nodes in the area between the lungs if there are no other lymph nodes that are easier to sample.
+If Hodgkin lymphoma involves lymph nodes deep in the chest, a biopsy may involve a mediastinoscope.
+It is a thin, tube-like instrument used to examine and remove tissue and lymph nodes in the area between the lungs.
+Doctors will use this method if there are no other lymph nodes that are easier to sample.

-Staging in Hodgkin lymphoma is a little different because lymph nodes throughout the body are connected so the cancer often will appear in a number of places.
+The meaning of the stage in Hodgkin lymphoma is a little different because lymph nodes throughout the body are connected.
+Cancer may appear in several or many places, but it does not make it harder to treat or more risky like in other types of cancer.
 Staging in Hodgkin lymphoma depends on:

 |Stage||Where Cancer is Found|